 - The model behind LID works best with clear recordings: broadcast materials and enterprise materials such as podcasts, lectures, tutorials, etc.

-- The model may be confused by: noisy recordings, low-quality recordings, highly variant acoustics, and heavy accents.
+- The model may be confused by: noisy recordings, recordings with loud background-music, chatter or echo, low-quality recordings, highly variant acoustic conditions and distortions, and heavy accents.

 - When the model cannot yield a result with high confidence, VI will fall back to English.

 Behind the curtains